Error:

 Screenshot 2022-04-29 at 14.07.53.png

-Note: If using an interface apart from Management, please make sure that the Interface Management profile associated with the Interface has SNMP enabled.
+Note: If using an interface apart from Management, make sure that the Interface Management profile associated with the Interface has SNMP enabled.

 Additional Information